 The increasing complexity of the web and improvements to website development technology means that an effective website in today’s marketplace requires a considerable investment.
 It’s not enough to hire a designer, have your site built, and then forget about it.
 Someone needs to take on the responsibility for managing the website.

 For most businesses, taking on the vast duties internally of a website manager is not feasible.
 As the Internet continues to expand, it’s becoming more complex.
 Sure, you can log into your website and update the content, but you have to know what type of content your site needs.
 If something breaks, you need to be savvy enough with code to fix it.
 And you need to be able to interpret statistical data and make smart decisions about which opportunities are worth investing in.
-You need to be a web expert.
-We are.
+You need to be a web expert or hire a web expert.